-USFS Guidance to Indicator 6.4.b As National Forests play a critical role in protecting existing ecosystems, it is therefore required that the National Forest maintains and/or expands an ecologically viable, resilient, well-distributed, and where possible, interconnected protected area system for all native ecosystem types found on the FMU.
+USFS Guidance for Indicator 6.4.b: As National Forests play a critical role in protecting existing ecosystems, it is therefore required that the National Forest maintains and/or expands an ecologically viable, resilient, well-distributed, and where possible, interconnected protected area system for all native ecosystem types found on the FMU.

-USFS Supplement to Indicator 6.5.d As part of its transportation system planning, the National Forest periodically conducts a road inventory and crossing (culverts, bridges) assessment and has a strategy for effectively maintaining a road system that meets but does not exceed access needs, through upgrades, abandonment, decommissioning, otherwise closing, and, where needed, construction of new road segments.
+USFS Supplement to Indicator 6.5.d As part of its transportation system planning, the National Forest periodically conducts a road inventory and crossing (culverts, bridges) assessment, and has a strategy for the appropriate sizing of roads and culverts, prioritizing which roads should be reclaimed first, decommissioning unneeded roads, and maintaining needed ones.